-Jomsom Trek is a great way to absorb stunning mountain views and spend time in quaint and remote villages in the Annapurna region.
 The Jomsom trek takes you to an ancient kingdom of Mustang where lifestyles of locals have not changed since centuries.
+It is a moderate trek through the Lower Mustang region of Nepal, beginning from the lush foothills of the Annapurna region and gradually climbing into the arid, wind-swept landscapes of the Kali Gandaki Valley.
+It’s special because it combines spectacular mountain views, ethnic Thakali and Tibetan-influenced culture, and relatively easy walking trails.
+Trekkers pass through beautiful villages like Marpha, Tukuche, and Kagbeni, eventually reaching Jomsom, a windy mountain town nestled beneath Nilgiri and Dhaulagiri.
 Visit the shrine of Muktinath and mesmerize by the barren landscape of Mustang.
 To top it all, you will be presented with majestic vistas of Mt.
 Annapurna and Mt.
 Dhaulagiri ranges.
 Not to mention the deepest gorge in the world that falls between these two giant massifs.

 After an early morning breakfast, drive from Kathmandu to Pokhara (914m.) takes about seven hours.
 Enjoy scenic views of mountains, hills, villages, and rivers along the highway.